Sikorsky CH-53 Sea Stallion: Further development

-The CH-53A arrived in Vietnam in January 1967 and proved useful, eventually recovering even more downed aircraft than the CH-54.
-A total of 141 CH-53As were built, including the two prototypes.
+In January 1967, the CH-53A arrived in Vietnam and proved useful, eventually recovering more downed aircraft than the CH-54.
+141 CH-53As were built, including the two prototypes.
 The U.S. Navy acquired 15 CH-53As from the USMC in 1971 for airborne mine countermeasures (AMCM) activities.
 The helicopters had more powerful T64-GE-413 turboshafts installed and received the designation RH-53A.

-The United States Air Force ordered the HH-53B in September 1966 and it first flew on 15 March 1967.
-It added a refueling probe, drop fuel tanks and a rescue hoist; it also featured upgraded T64-GE-3 engines.
+The United States Air Force ordered the HH-53B in September 1966 and it first flew in March 1967.
+It added a refueling probe, drop fuel tanks, a rescue hoist, and featured upgraded T64-GE-3 engines.
 The Air Force used the HH-53B for combat search and rescue (CSAR).
 HH-53C was an improved CSAR variant with a smaller 450 USgal fuel tank in exchange for more armor and better communication systems.
 The CH-53C was similar except it lacked a refueling probe.
 It was used by the USAF for more general transport work.